wildltr/ptranking/README.md

 ![NewLoss](./img/new_loss.png)

+To fully leverage PT-Ranking, one needs to [be familiar with PyTorch](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html).

+For detailed introduction on learning-to-rank, please refer to the book: [Learning to Rank for Information Retrieval](https://link.springer.com/book/10.1007/978-3-642-14267-3).

-# Implementations of published learning-to-rank models & References
+# List of implemented models & References

 - Optimization based on Empirical Risk Minimization